Federal Public Service Loan Forgiveness Program (FPSLF)

 To determine if your job qualifies for FPSLF, see 34 CFR 685.219, or go to https://studentaid.ed.gov/sa/repay-loans/forgiveness-cancellation/public-service and click on Public Service Loan Forgiveness under Repaying Your Loans.
 Also, you may contact the Federal Student Aid Information Center at 1-800-433-3243.

 Be sure your loans are eligible for Federal Public Service Loan Forgiveness.
 Only Federal Direct Loans and Federal Direct Consolidation Loans are eligible for Public Service Loan Forgiveness.
 If you borrowed your Federal Stafford and Grad PLUS Loans at Fordham Law prior to 7/1/10, you borrowed those loans through the Federal Family Education Loan Program (FFELP).
 If you borrowed Federal loans as an undergraduate, those loans may be FFELP or Direct Loans, depending upon the school attended.
 To make FFELP loans eligible for the Federal Public Service Loan Forgiveness Program, you must consolidate them into a Federal Direct Consolidation Loan.
-If you have already consolidated one or more of your Federal Loans into a FFELP Consolidation Loan, you have the right to reconsolidate those loans into a Federal Direct Consolidation Loan to take advantage of the forgiveness program.
+If you have already consolidated one or more of your Federal Loans into a FFELP Consolidation Loan, you have the right to reconsolidate those loans into a Federal Direct Consolidation Loan to take advantage of the Federal Forgiveness program.

 Be sure not to include ineligible loans in your Federal Direct Consolidation Loan.
 Parent PLUS Loans are not eligible and consolidation loans that pay off a Parent PLUS Loan are not eligible for FPSLF.

 Be sure your payments are qualifying payments.
-Only payments made on the Income Based, Income Contingent, the new Pay As You Earn or the Standard (ten year) Repayment Plans will count toward FPSLF.
+Only payments made on the Income Based, Income Contingent, Pay As You Earn Revised Pay As You Earn or the Standard (ten year) Repayment Plans will count toward FPSLF.